dome9/terraform-provider-dome9/examples/awp_aws_onboarding/README.md

-# Attach IAM safe Example
+# AWP AWS Onboarding Example

 This example will show you how to use Terraform to onboarding AWP AWS cloud account that protected by dome9.
 This example codifies [this API](https://docs.cgn.portal.checkpoint.com/reference/agentless).